theDrewski81/local-ai/README.md

 ## Important Notes

 **Local AI** is configured for my specific architecture.
 Take note of the following:
-- This has configuration for vector db to be stored on a mounted secondary disk
+*This has configuration for the vector db to be stored on a mounted secondary disk and for the LLM to use CPU-Only*
+### **REQUIRED** update:
-- **REQUIRED** update: in docker-compose.yml, search '/vector-store/' for two instances.
+In docker-compose.yml, search '/vector-store/' for two instances.
+Apply one of the two options below.
 1. If you intend to use a secondary disk as well, replace '/vector-store/' with the path to your storage folder.
 Keep everything after.
 2. If you intend to use the standard storage, replace '/vector-store/' with './'.
 Keep everything after that.

+### **Optional** config:
-- **Optional** config: If you do not plan to use any of these modules (e.g., will use Supabase only, omit Qdrant), you can find those modules' section in the docker-compose.yml under 'services' and comment them out with a '#' to save storage space.
+If there are any modules you do not plan to use (e.g., will use Supabase only, omit Qdrant), you can find those modules' section in the docker-compose.yml under 'services' and comment them out with a '#' to save storage space.
 - For Supabase, all sub containers are required in order to function.
-They are [studio, kong, auth, rest, realtime, storage, imgproxy, meta, function, analytics, db, vector, and supavisor].
+They are [*studio, kong, auth, rest, realtime, storage, imgproxy, meta, function, analytics, db, vector, and supavisor*].
 Do not comment these out.
 - The default Ollama image is CPU-Only.
 See the [Ollama documentation](https://ollama.com/) to determine the correct image if you wish you utilize your GPU.
-- In the docker-compose.yml, the x-init-ollama service defines what model(s) to pull on first start.
-You can change the portion of the command 'LAMA_HOST=ollama:11434 ollama pull {your model of choice}' For multiple models, include the whole command for each, separated by a semicolon.
+- In the docker-compose.yml, the x-init-ollama service defines what model(s) to pull on startup.
+You can change the portion of the command `LAMA_HOST=ollama:11434 ollama pull {your model of choice}` For multiple models, include the whole command for each, separated by a semicolon.

 ## Installation